Tennessee vs. South Alabama NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Tennessee's games this season have gone over 63.5 points five of 10 times.
+- Tennessee and its opponents have combined to put up more than 63.5 points in five of 10 games this season.

 - South Alabama's games have gone over 63.5 points in two opportunities this season.

-- The combined points per game average of the two teams, 62.5, is 1.0 point fewer than Saturday's over/under.
+- Saturday's total is 1.0 point higher than the combined 62.5 PPG average of the two teams.

-- These two squads combine to allow 52.5 points per game, 11.0 fewer than this contest's over/under.
+- The 52.5 combined points per game that these two squads have allowed this season are 11.0 fewer than the 63.5 over/under in this contest.

-- The Volunteers and their opponents score an average of 61.9 points per game, 1.6 fewer than Saturday's total.
+- Volunteers games have an average total of 61.9 points this season, 1.6 fewer than Saturday's over/under.

-- The 63.5 over/under in this game is 11.7 points higher than the 51.8 average total in Jaguars games this season.
+- The 63.5 over/under in this game is 11.7 points above the 51.8 average total in Jaguars games this season.

 Tennessee Stats and Trends

-- This season, the Volunteers have one ATS win in two games as a favorite of 27.5 points or more.
+- Tennessee has played 10 games, with four wins against the spread.

+- The Volunteers have been favored by 27 points or more two times this season and covered the spread in one of them.

-- Tennessee has hit the over in 70% of its opportunities this year (seven times over 10 games with a set point total).
+- Tennessee's games this year have hit the over in 70% of its opportunities (seven times in 10 games with a set point total).

 - When Tennessee records more than 23.0 points, it is 4-4 against the spread and 5-3 overall.

-- When Tennessee totals more than 320.9 yards, the team is 4-6 against the spread and 5-5 overall.
+- Tennessee is 4-6 against the spread and 5-5 overall when the team churns out more than 320.9 yards.

 - This year, the Volunteers have 11 turnovers, 11 fewer than the Jaguars have takeaways (22).